Data protection: Operational support for the collection and use of contact details

-No. Contact details are collected and returned to HESA under public interest grounds, not on the basis of consent.
+No. Contact details are processed by HESA under public interest grounds, not on the basis of consent.

-The processing of Graduate Outcomes data is deemed ‘necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’ in accordance with Article 6 (1)(e) of the General Data Protection Regulations (GDPR).
+HESA's processing of Graduate Outcomes data is ‘necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’ in accordance with Article 6 (1)(e) of the General Data Protection Regulations (GDPR).